Alphabetical Plant Listing

 Clematis Blooming Calendar

-As climbers, Clematis are unsurpassed in their long flowering presence, their rich diversity of flower shapes, and their wide array of colors and tolerances in terms of exposure and climate.
+As climbers, Clematis are unsurpassed in their long flowering presence, the rich diversity of flower shapes, and a wide array of colors and tolerances in terms of exposure and climate.
 It is no wonder they are so popular!
 From tree huggers to container varieties, there is a Clematis for every garden and flowers for almost every month of the year!

-Members of the Ranunculaceae family, Clematis include more than 300 species and hundreds of hybrids.
-They are divided into 12 groups presenting very different sets of qualities, bloom times, flowering habits, and pruning requirements.
+Members of the Ranunculaceae family, Clematis, include more than 300 species and hundreds of hybrids.
+They are divided into 12 groups presenting very different qualities, bloom times, flowering habits, and pruning requirements.

-If you select a Clematis from each group, you could enjoy blooms almost all year long.
-A gardener's dream!
+If you select a Clematis from each group, you can enjoy blooms almost all year.
+A gardener’s dream!

 Guide Information